-Former Fulbright scholar leaving sanctuary after 598 days
+Former Fulbright scholar leaves sanctuary after 598 days

 Sajuti filed an appeal of the deportation order and a motion to stay the deportation last July.

-U.S. Sen. Richard Blumenthal said ICE has granted what is known as deferred action, a decision not to remove an individual from the United States.
-The decision lasts indefinitely, but can be reversed at any time.
+Blumenthal said immigration authorities have granted what is known as deferred action, a decision not to remove an individual from the United States.
+The decision lasts indefinitely but can be reversed at any time.

+“Following a determination that Sajuti qualifies for a legal immigrant visa, ICE Enforcement and Removal Operations does not anticipate pursuing enforcement action in this case at this time,” the agency said in a statement.

-ICE has a policy to not arrest people at certain “sensitive” locations, including churches.
+The agency has a policy to not arrest people at certain “sensitive” locations, including churches.
 Several other immigrants facing deportation have taken sanctuary in churches in Connecticut.

-Church leaders said they will accompany Sajuti to ICE offices Friday afternoon to have his ankle bracelet removed.
-He and his wife will then return to their apartment in West Hartford, they said.
+Church leaders planned to accompany Sajuti to Immigration and Customs Enforcement offices to have his ankle bracelet removed.
+He and his wife planned to then return to their apartment in West Hartford, they said.

-“What an amazing victory!”
-Carlsson-Bull wrote.
+“What an amazing victory!” said Rev. Jan Carlsson-Bull, the church’s minister, in a letter to supporters.
 “This shows once again the power that working against injustice can have.
 Sujitno and Dahlia will be able to observe the rest of Ramadan with their own faith community.”